This post was most recently updated on July 28th, 2022.8 min read.

 Luckily, for most of this time, you’re not doing much.
 Or at worst, you might be filling the holes in the ground or placing kerb stones around your wife’s flowerbeds.
 Or you might need to cut down some bigger shrubs bothering the little robot.
 Stuff you might need to do eventually anyway, if you’re in the business of making your lawn pretty :)

-Problems my robot ran into
+Problems that my robot ran into

 Ah – then the negative stuff.
 It takes a while, and the robot will occasionally need some help.